Saterz/saterz.dev/README.md

 - **HTML5**: For structuring the content.
 - **CSS3**: For styling and layout.
-  - Includes custom animations and responsive design.
 - **JavaScript**: For interactivity and dynamic features.
-  - Includes jQuery and Magnific Popup for image handling.

 ### Libraries & Tools